- Written by Dr.Mehmet Demircioglu

 A patient should not assume every flaky or itchy scalp is psoriasis.
 It may be seborrheic dermatitis, contact irritation, folliculitis, an allergic reaction, dry scalp, product irritation, or another inflammatory scalp condition.
 These conditions can look similar to the patient but require different management.

-This is why diagnosis matters before surgery.
+Diagnosis comes before surgery.
 If the scalp is red, itchy, scaly, painful, or repeatedly forming crusts, the patient should not only ask a clinic for graft numbers.
-He should also ask whether the scalp should be examined or treated first.
+They should also ask whether the scalp should be examined or treated first.
 My article on seborrheic dermatitis and hair transplant surgery explains a related but different scalp condition that can also affect timing.

 Wrong diagnosis can create wrong decisions.
-If a patient thinks he has ordinary dandruff but actually has active psoriasis, he may underestimate the need for treatment.
-If he thinks every flake is dangerous psoriasis, he may become more anxious than necessary.
-A proper diagnosis calms the decision.
+If a patient thinks they have ordinary dandruff but actually has active psoriasis, they may underestimate the need for treatment.
+If every flake is treated as dangerous psoriasis, anxiety can become worse than the skin problem itself.
+A proper diagnosis makes the decision clearer.

-When I plan surgery, I want the scalp to be quiet enough to examine clearly.
+When I plan surgery, the scalp has to be quiet enough to examine clearly.
 Thick scale can hide redness, small wounds, follicle inflammation, or skin quality.
 When the surface is too active, the plan becomes less precise.

-This is also why I am careful with patients who diagnose themselves from photographs.
+I am also careful with patients who diagnose themselves from photographs.
 A photo may show flakes, but it cannot always show the real cause.
 It may not show whether the scalp is tender, whether the scale lifts easily, whether there are open areas, or whether there is follicle inflammation underneath.

 A correct diagnosis may change the timing of surgery.
 It may also change which products are safe before and after the operation.
-The aim is not to label the condition for academic interest.
-The aim is to choose the safest timing and aftercare.
+The purpose is not to label the condition for academic interest.
+The purpose is to choose the right timing and aftercare.

 Can scalp psoriasis damage the transplanted grafts?

-Psoriasis does not automatically mean grafts will fail.
+Psoriasis does not necessarily mean grafts will fail.
 The transplanted follicle is placed into the skin, and many patients with controlled scalp conditions can still heal and grow.
-But I do not want patients to hear this and become careless.
-The problem is not only whether the graft can survive.
-The problem is the environment around the graft during early healing.
+But patients should not hear this and become careless.
+The concern is not only whether the graft can survive.
+The concern is the environment around the graft during early healing.

-This is why I want a clear plan before surgery.
+A clear plan is needed before surgery.
 The patient should know what psoriasis treatment is allowed, when normal scalp treatment can restart, and what should be avoided around fresh grafts.
 General advice is not enough for every psoriasis patient.

-For recovery concerns, patients should understand the normal healing pattern as well.
-My guide to aftercare after hair transplant surgery explains why the first days are about protecting the scalp, not testing how much irritation it can tolerate.
+For recovery concerns, patients need to know the normal healing pattern as well.
+The first days are about protecting the scalp, not testing how much irritation it can tolerate, especially when judging aftercare after hair transplant surgery.

-I also explain that transplanted hair growth is slow.
-If a psoriasis patient sees shedding, flakes, or temporary uneven growth, he may connect every change to psoriasis.
-Sometimes the problem is simply normal transplant timing.
+Transplanted hair growth is also slow.
+If a psoriasis patient sees shedding, flakes, or temporary uneven growth, they may connect every change to psoriasis.
+Sometimes the concern is simply normal transplant timing.
 Sometimes the skin disease is truly active.
-The clinic must help the patient separate these possibilities instead of leaving him to guess alone.
+The clinic must help the patient separate these possibilities instead of leaving them to guess alone.

-The most dangerous habit is picking.
+The habit I worry about most is picking.
 Picking scales near the recipient area can disturb healing skin and create more inflammation.
 Even if the grafts are not easily lost after the early days, repeated trauma to the scalp is never helpful.

 What is the risk of a flare after surgery?

 Some psoriasis patients worry that surgery could trigger new plaques or worsen existing ones.
 That concern is understandable.
 Skin trauma can sometimes provoke psoriasis activity in susceptible people.
-I do not present this as a guarantee that it will happen, but it is a risk that should be discussed before surgery.
+I do not present this as a guarantee that it will happen, but it is a risk that needs review before surgery.

 The practical question is how reactive the psoriasis has been in real life.
 A scalp that flares after scratches, stress, illness, or product irritation needs more caution than a scalp that stays quiet with treatment.
 This history helps me judge timing and aftercare.

-A calm patient with a stable scalp is different from a patient who flares badly after minor irritation.
-If the history suggests strong reactivity, I would want dermatology support and a careful timing plan.
+A patient with a stable scalp and clear instructions is different from a patient who flares badly after minor irritation.
+If the history suggests strong reactivity, dermatology support and a careful timing plan become more important.
 The aim is to operate when the skin is least likely to react badly.

-This is also why I avoid dramatic promises.
+I also avoid dramatic promises.
 A clinic should not say, “Psoriasis does not matter.”
 It may matter.
 It may not stop surgery, but it should change the conversation.

 Stress also matters.
 Surgery, travel, and worry can all affect the body.
-If a patient knows stress triggers his psoriasis, I want that information before we plan.
-A calmer schedule, clearer instructions, and realistic expectations can reduce unnecessary pressure around the operation.
+If a patient knows stress triggers their psoriasis, that information belongs in the plan.
+A less pressured schedule, clearer instructions, and realistic expectations can reduce unnecessary pressure around the operation.

-What should I tell the clinic before booking?
+What psoriasis details should the clinic know before I commit?

-Before booking, tell the clinic about the psoriasis as honestly as possible.
-I want to know where it appears, how severe it becomes, when the last flare happened, whether plaques reach the donor area, which treatments you use, and whether scratching ever causes bleeding or open skin.
+Before committing, tell the clinic about the psoriasis as early as possible.
+I check where it appears, how severe it becomes, when the last flare happened, whether plaques reach the donor area, which treatments you use, and whether scratching ever causes bleeding or open skin.

 Photos can help when they show both sides of the story.
-Send the scalp during a flare and also when it is calm.
+Send the scalp during a flare and also when it is settled.
+I also have to see the donor area clearly, because donor inflammation can change the safety of extraction.
 If the diagnosis is uncertain, a dermatologist should confirm it before surgery is planned.

 The timing of treatment matters too.
 Some patients need medication or shampoo adjustments before surgery, and some need to restart treatment after the early healing period.
-If the scalp is actively inflamed, delaying surgery is often the safest way to protect healing.
+If the scalp is actively inflamed, delaying surgery often protects healing better.

 How should the surgical plan change if I have psoriasis?

 The surgical plan should be adapted to the scalp, not forced onto it.
-If psoriasis affects the recipient area, I want that area calm before making incisions.
-If it affects the donor area, I want to understand whether extraction will be comfortable, clean, and safe.
+If psoriasis affects the recipient area, that area should be settled before incisions are made.
+If it affects the donor area, I need to understand whether extraction will be comfortable, clean, and safe.
 If the disease is widespread, the patient may need treatment before any final decision.

-Sometimes the operation size should be more moderate.
+Sometimes the operation size should be more moderate, especially if the scalp has a history of reacting strongly after irritation.
 A patient with a reactive scalp may not be the best candidate for a very long, aggressive session.
 A smaller and more focused operation can sometimes be safer, easier to heal, and more realistic.

-I also think carefully about communication.
+Communication needs to be planned as carefully as the surgery.
 A psoriasis patient may see flaking after surgery and assume the transplant is failing.
-He may see redness and think something is wrong.
-He may itch and become afraid to wash properly.
-These concerns should be discussed before surgery so the patient knows what requires attention and what belongs to normal healing.
+They may see redness and think something is wrong.
+They may itch and become afraid to wash properly.
+I want these concerns discussed before surgery so the patient knows what requires attention and what belongs to normal healing.

 A serious surgical plan should also make the medical responsibility clear.
 I explain this in who performs the hair transplant surgery, because scalp disease requires judgment, not only technical graft placement.

-I also think about where not to place grafts.
+I consider where not to place grafts.
 If a certain patch is actively inflamed, forcing incisions into that area may not be wise.
 Sometimes the plan should wait.
 Sometimes the design should be adjusted.
-Sometimes the surgeon should ask for dermatology control before deciding whether that area should be transplanted at all.
+Sometimes the surgeon should ask for dermatology control before making the decision whether that area should be transplanted at all.

 The donor area deserves the same respect.
 A patient may have enough donor density on paper, but if the donor skin is irritated and reactive, extraction should not be treated as routine.
 The surgeon must protect both the grafts and the skin they come from.